Inagh and Kilnamona

 Inagh and Kilnamona is a parish of the Roman Catholic Diocese of Killaloe in County Clare, Ireland.
 It is mostly coterminous with the civil parishes of Inagh and Kilnamona that lie to the west of the county town of Ennis in the ancient barony of Inchiquin.
 The parish contains two churches and an oratory.

 Location

 The parish covers an area of County Clare extending to the west of Ennis.

 Inagh is 6 mi south-east of Ennistymon.

 History and Antiquities

-Inagh and Kilnamona were originally separate parishes.
-By 1845 they were united, with chapels in both villages.

 Inagh

 The original church of Eidnach was said to have been built by Mac Creiche in his old age, around 580.

 The chapel at Inagh, called in Irish Teampul-duv-na-h’Eidhnighe, does not seem to have had a patron saint.

 Fragments of the “Teampul na glas aighne” remained in 1839, but were later demolished.

 Before the present church of Inagh was built there was a long, low "mass house" in the townland of Knockahaurin.

 The floor was used for threshing during the harvest.
 The present church was built in 1858.

 Stones from the old mass house and slates from the Killaloe quarries were used for the walls, and the roof was thatched.

 The church was dedicated in 1869 by Bishop Power.

 The high altar was installed in 1895 and the Stations of the Cross in 1905.